tenstorrent/tt-metal/docs/source/frameworks/tt_dispatch.rst

 .. code-block:: python

-    from pymetal import ttlib as ttlib
+    from libs import ttlib as ttlib

     # Create an instance of TT accelerator device.
     # This is device of type GRAYSKULL and is attached to PCIexpress slot number 0 on host.
     device = ttlib.device.CreateDevice(ttlib.device.Arch.GRAYSKULL, 0)

     # Initialize the instance of TT accelerator device before it can be used.
     ttlib.device.InitializeDevice(device)

     # Run models on TT accelerator device
     ...